ketuvin/expense-app-react-course/README.md

 # expense-app-react-course
-Expense App built using React from react course in Udemy
+Expense App built using React from react course in Udemy by Maximilian